Toluna-IP/tolunaintegratedpaneldocs/externalsample/samplingrules.md

 ## Sampling Rules

-External Sample Partners must comply with Toluna's samplingrules.
+External Sample Partners must comply with Toluna's sampling rules.
 To be sampled for a Quota, each member must:
  - Be targted for only 1 Quota per Survey
  - Match ALL Layers in the Quota
  - Match ONE of the SubQuotas